freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/algorithms/index.md

 Sorting algorithms come in various flavors depending on your necessity.
 Some, very common and widely used are:

+### Formalization

+Algorithms are essential to the way computers process data.
+Many computer programs contain algorithms that detail the specific instructions a computer should perform (in a specific order) to carry out a specified task, such as calculating employees' paychecks or printing students' report cards.
+Thus, an algorithm can be considered to be any sequence of operations that can be simulated by a Turing-complete system.
+Authors who assert this thesis include Minsky (1967), Savage (1987) and Gurevich (2000):

+Minsky: "But we will also maintain, with Turing . . . that any procedure which could "naturally" be called effective, can in fact be realized by a (simple) machine.
+Although this may seem extreme, the arguments . . . in its favor are hard to refute".

+Gurevich: "...Turing's informal argument in favor of his thesis justifies a stronger thesis: every algorithm can be simulated by a Turing machine ... according to Savage [1987], an algorithm is a computational process defined by a Turing machine".

+Typically, when an algorithm is associated with processing information, data can be read from an input source, written to an output device and stored for further processing.
+Stored data are regarded as part of the internal state of the entity performing the algorithm.
+In practice, the state is stored in one or more data structures.

+For some such computational process, the algorithm must be rigorously defined: specified in the way it applies in all possible circumstances that could arise.
+That is, any conditional steps must be systematically dealt with, case-by-case; the criteria for each case must be clear (and computable).

+Because an algorithm is a precise list of precise steps, the order of computation is always crucial to the functioning of the algorithm.
+Instructions are usually assumed to be listed explicitly, and are described as starting "from the top" and going "down to the bottom", an idea that is described more formally by flow of control.

+So far, this discussion of the formalization of an algorithm has assumed the premises of imperative programming.
+This is the most common conception, and it attempts to describe a task in discrete, "mechanical" means.
+Unique to this conception of formalized algorithms is the assignment operation, setting the value of a variable.
+It derives from the intuition of "memory" as a scratchpad.
+There is an example below of such an assignment.

+For some alternate conceptions of what constitutes an algorithm see functional programming and logic programming.
 #### Quick Sort

 There is no sorting discussion which can finish without quick sort.
 The basic concept is in the link below.